Chelsea transfer news: Olivier Giroud admits a return to France is 'a possibility' amid Lyon links | Goal.com

 A record of nine goals from as many games in the continent's second-tier club tournament gives him the slightly ignominious status as a specialist at that level, but Giroud is not concerned by appearing to be treading water in west London.

-"I'm definitely looking for more play time.
+"I'm definitely looking for more playing time.
 I aspire to find an important role in a team, now we'll see what happens."

 At international level, Giroud remains a key component of Didier Deschamps' France first team and scored the 34th goal for his county in the 4-1 Euro 2020 qualifying win over Moldova on Friday.